 Dr. Celia Anderson is an Associate Professor in the Department of Instruction and Curriculum Leadership at the University of Memphis.
 She has a Ph.D. in mathematics education.
 Her primary research areas include equity in mathematics education and teacher professional development.
 Dr. Anderson is currently the PI of the Memphis Mathematics and Science Teacher Induction Fellowship (a Robert Noyce Fellowship grant), PI of the Summer Math Academy (funded by the Tennessee Board of Regents), Co-Director of the UTeach Memphis program, and Co-PI on an IES Goal 3 Efficacy Study.
 She has taught both pedagogical and content courses for mathematics teachers at the pre-service and in-service levels and has provided professional development to teachers from several local districts.

 Dr. John Haddock, Dunavant Professor of Mathematics and recent NSF/EHR/DUE Program Director, is in a unique position to serve as a Co-PI.
 He has been a faculty member at the University of Memphis for more than 30 years and served in an administrative capacity at the department, college, and central administration levels for more than 15 years.
 He is well acquainted with faculty, staff, and administrators across campus, has numerous contacts with K–12 teachers and administrators, and has significant experience in project management.
 After returning to UM in 2006 from NSF, he was funded to head the academic side of a Summer Math Academy for high school students (2007) and was the UM lead on a State of Tennessee MSP grant for high school math, biology, and physics teachers throughout West Tennessee.
 In addition, he is currently the PI on a NSF-DUE grant.
+Dr. Haddock is currently a program officer at NSF and thus has stepped away from his role on this project.
+We hope to have him back on the team after his rotation!

 Christine Franklinis a senior lecturer and Lothar Tresp Honoratus Honors Professor in the Department of Statistics at the University of Georgia.
 As the primary author of the Pre-K-12 GAISE report, she has an impeccable publication record in the field of statistics education.
 In addition, she is the co-author of the textbook Statistics: The Art and Science of Learning from Data (3rd ed) and co-author of the textbook Statistical Reasoning in Sports.
 She has served as an associate editor and reviewer for Journal for Statistics Education, Technology Innovations in Statistics Education, American Statistician, and Statistics Education Research Journal.
 Chris is a Fellow of the American Statistical Association.